GreatChilaco/Juan-Carlos-Velazquez-/README.md

 </p>

 ## About Me
 Hello!
-I'm Juan Carlos, a Mecatronics Engineer with a Master in Computer Science & Business Technology with a passion for technology, creating new ones and discovering new ways to improve it.
-On this page, you'll find a mix of personal and professional projects that reflect my skills.
+I'm Juan Carlos, a Mecatronics Engineer with a Master in Computer Science & Business Technology with a passion for technology, learning and exploring new projects.

 ### Professional Background
 - **Key Skills**: Python, 3D design
+- **Education**:
-- **Education**: Master in Computer Science & Business Technology, at Instituto de Empresa Madrid
+-  Master in Computer Science & Business Technology, at Instituto de Empresa
-- **Interests**: Python, Cybersecurity, AI
+-  Engineering in Mecatronics, at Tecnologico de Monterrey

 ### Personal Interests